 Welcome from our President

-Think about coming to our conference in New Orleans, March 6-8, 2014.
-The meeting provides an invigorating glimpse of new developments in research, law, and policy across a broad array of topics (e.g., forensic assessment, children and the law, jury decision-making, victims and trauma).
+Our next conference will be held in San Diego, California, from March 19-21, 2015.
+The meeting provides an invigorating glimpse of new developments in research, law and policy across a broad array of topics (e.g., forensic assessment, children and the law, jury decision-making, victims and trauma).
 Students and young professionals can network with those who have made distinguished contributions; practitioners can keep abreast of the latest clinical and legal advances; and all can enjoy a conference and social program they can tailor to their interests.
 Please consider joining one of our committees to keep AP-LS responsive to members' professional needs, as well as pressing social problems.
+We hope to see you there.

 The Minority Affairs Committee of the American Psychology-Law Society has recently produced a series of short (2-3 minute) videos, highlighting the work of AP-LS members and addressing the following topics: